sam-pf/mcbkt-plugin/_hooks/README.md

 # My hooks

 These are hooks defined here with file names ending with `.my.hook`.
-These hooks can be invoked with `git-run-my-hook`, which is a function that runs these hooks in the base directory of this git repository (`git-this-repository-base`).
+These hooks can be invoked with `git--run-my-hook`, which is a function that runs these hooks in the base directory of this git repository (`git--this-repository-base`).
 This behavior of running the hook script at the repository base is the same as git hooks.

 My hooks are automatically run through my script setups, such as bash alias.